 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-The Military Communications and Electronics Museum is a dedicated institution that showcases the rich history of military communications in Canada.
-Situated in Kingston, it stands as a must-visit attraction, boasting an expansive gallery space spanning over twenty thousand square feet.
-Here, the museum not only recounts the compelling narratives of past and present members of the Military Communications and Electronics Branch but also pays homage to the Royal Canadian Electronic and Mechanical Engineers.
-To maintain the integrity of its mission, the museum selectively adds objects to its collection that align with its mandate.
-This impressive collection encompasses military artifacts and archival materials intricately linked to the Military Communications and Electronics Branch and its predecessors.
-The museum's ongoing operations are made possible through the generous support of CFB Kingston and the Department of National Defence, which provide yearly grants.
+Here's The Rundown: Military Communications & Electronics Museum is a reputable museum in Kingston, ON.
+The museum provides expansive gallery space spanning over twenty thousand square feet.
+The museum tells the exciting narratives of past and present Military Communications and Electronics Branch members and pays homage to the Royal Canadian Electrical and Mechanical Engineers.
+They maintain the integrity of their mission, and the museum selectively adds objects to their collection that align with their mandate.
+This impressive collection contains military artifacts and archival materials intricately linked to the Military Communications and Electronics Branch and the museum's predecessors.
+Military Communications & Electronics Museum's ongoing operations are made possible through the generous support of CFB Kingston and the Department of National Defence, which provide yearly grants.

 Specialty: